 Although I didn't realize it then, these rudimentary construction experiences gave me confidence with the DIY projects I face as a homeowner now.

 Of course, I'm still learning small tricks of the trade.
-For example, while recently hanging curtains rods I discovered that one Post-It note makes drilling virtually mess-free.
-Simply bend a Post-It, adhere it to the wall below your drill marks, and catch the drywall dust neatly instead of letting it fall to the floor.
+For example, while recently hanging curtains rods I discovered one strategy that makes drilling virtually mess-free.
+Simply adhere a bent Post-It to the wall directly below your drill marks, and when you drill the Post-It will neatly catch the dust.

 As for those newly-hung curtains throughout our house?
 They transformed our rooms, making each space feel polished and finished.
 (In my husband's words, "It looks like grown ups live here.")
 Yes, we're finally all grown up.

 But there was still one minor problem with our newly matured spaces: several curtains didn't drape well at the bottom.
 Because the fabric was lightweight, the edges billowed outward instead of falling neatly downward.